 Expression is the way in which existence is constituted through forms of appearance—the “is” of “it is,” of existence as such.
 Without form, the content gains no expression.
 Without content, form has no way of being.
 Neither can be wholly understood independently of each other, for they are mutually implicated in one another: content is nothing other than the essence of form, and form is nothing other than the expression of this essence as its content.

-That form would present itself as being over and above the content is illusory or delusionary, for that would be to take what is merely given in appearance to stand in for what is truly real.
+A form presented as being over and above or beyond any content is illusory, for that would be to take what is merely given in appearance to stand in for what is truly real.
 In this illusory mode of presentation, form functions in such a way as to obscure its essential content, attributing basis for existence on itself alone without dependence on an underlying content.
+It cannot absolve itself from any content, and so the content of this illusory form is that it reflects upon its form.

-If the nature of the content of form is to exceed that very form, then form which fully expresses the essential nature of this content through the mode of its presentation is the best or highest expression of reality in its ultimate truth.
+But if the true nature of content relative to form is to exceed form, then form which fully expresses the essential nature of this content through the mode of its presentation is the best or highest expression of reality in its ultimate truth.

 Evaluation of form on these terms of judgement is based on multiple factors: its relevance to social practice, the relations by which it is designed/designated and composed/constituted, and the function it fulfills in the relational context.
 For forms to succeed in the adequate expression of the essential nature of content, which is the exceedance of form, it must be both receptive to transformation of nature by others and responsible for transference of nature to others—a sharing of powers or abilities to form and to be formed.